Skip to content

 Walk-In Showers and Walk-In Tubs

 A walk-in shower has a low step or no step at all.
 This makes it much safer than climbing over a high bathtub wall.
-Many seniors look for walk-in shower grants for elderly homeowners because these showers reduce the risk of falling.
+Many seniors seek walk-in shower grants for elderly homeowners because these showers reduce the risk of falls.

 Typical cost: